-Readers hoping to buy Strix Group Plc (LON:KETL) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
-The ex-dividend date is one business day before the record date, which is the cut-off date for shareholders to be present on the company's books to be eligible for a dividend payment.
-The ex-dividend date is an important date to be aware of as any purchase of the stock made on or after this date might mean a late settlement that doesn't show on the record date.
-Therefore, if you purchase Strix Group's shares on or after the 6th of October, you won't be eligible to receive the dividend, when it is paid on the 28th of October.
+Patria Investments Limited (NASDAQ:PAX) stock is about to trade ex-dividend in 4 days.
+The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
+It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
+Therefore, if you purchase Patria Investments' shares on or after the 14th of November, you won't be eligible to receive the dividend, when it is paid on the 7th of December.

 Have Earnings And Dividends Been Growing?